 In 1951, a movie was shot with background scenery of the Murchison falls that was Humphrey Bogart in John Huston’s prominent movie.
 Another movie was the African Queen which was shot on the vicinity of the Murchison Nile along with Lake Albert.
-Other vital visitors include the Prince of Wales, Edward VII in 1930, Queen Mother in 1959 and the British royals
+Other vital visitors include the Prince of Wales, Edward VII in 1930, Queen Mother in 1959 and the British royals.

 The park covers an area of about 3,893km2 and its known to be one of Uganda’s well protected area.
 This area is an addition to Murchison falls thus covering an area of about 5,072km2 including Bugungu as well as Karuma wildlife reserves.

 The Albert Nile corridor is on the low plains of about 612m at delta point.
-The temperatures tend to be hot with a maximum of 29Oc and the affected months are December,mid February, June as well as July.
+The temperatures tend to be hot with a maximum of 29 degrees Celsius and the affected months are December,mid February, June as well as July.
 The rainy season is between April and November.

 Besides the wildlife safari in the northern part of the park where game such as lion, giraffes, elephants, buffalos, bushbucks among others are seen roaming in the vast savannah, Murchison Falls National Park also covers a big part of Budongo Forest which is a hub for various primates.
 Chimpanzee tracking, which is one of the most exciting primate tracking adventure after gorilla tours is done here in Budongo Forest.